amcginlay/k8s-primer/content/012_containerize_app/_index.md

 In this section you will build a container image for your app using Docker.
 The Docker build tool uses [Dockerfiles](https://docs.docker.com/engine/reference/builder/) for this.
 A `Dockerfile` is a text document stored alongside your app code.
 It consists of scripted commands used by the Docker build tool to assemble a container image which packages your app and its dependencies.
+In this sense, your `Dockerfile` is like a recipe for cooking your raw `index.php` app into a cooked form--a *container image*.

 The Dockerfile for your app is very simple and is created as follows.
+Run this in your Cloud9 terminal.
 ```bash
 cat > ~/environment/Dockerfile << EOF
 FROM php:8.0.1-apache